TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Summary

 \section{Summary}

-We have applied improved methodologies and clean stellar template libraries \citep{Knabel_Mozumdar_2025} to obtain new stellar velocity dispersions using spectra obtain at the Keck and VLT Telescopes for the lens galaxies in the SL2S sample \citep[][Sheu et al. 2025, submitted]{Gavazzi12,Ruff11,Sonnenfeld_2013a,Sonnenfeld13b,Sonnenfeld15}.
-The SL2S lens sample is very well matched in terms of deflector redshift and Einstein radii to quasar lenses used by the TDCOSMO collaboration for time delay cosmography \citep{Millon_2020_TDCOSMO_I}, and it can be used as an external dataset \citep{birrer20} to improve constraints on the Hubble constant and other cosmological parameters \citep{B+T21}, provided stellar velocity dispersions are accurately measured.
-We use these new measurements to investigate the lens mass fundamental plane \citep{Bolton07,Bolton08,Auger10b} as a tool to compare the internal structure of massive galaxies.
-Our main results can be summarized as follows:
+We have applied improved methods and clean stellar template libraries \citep{Knabel_Mozumdar_2025} to obtain new stellar velocity dispersions using spectra that were obtained at the Keck and VLT Telescopes for the lens galaxies in the SL2S sample \citep{Gavazzi12,Ruff11,Sonnenfeld_2013a,Sonnenfeld13b,Sonnenfeld15, William_2025_dinos_2}.
+The SL2S lens sample matches the quasar lenses used by the TDCOSMO collaboration for time-delay cosmography very well in terms of deflector redshift and Einstein radii \citep{Millon_2020_TDCOSMO_I}, and it can be used as an external dataset \citep{birrer20} to improve the constraints on the Hubble constant and other cosmological parameters \citep{B+T21}, provided stellar velocity dispersions are accurately measured.
+We used these new measurements to investigate the lensing-mass fundamental plane \citep{Bolton07,Bolton08,Auger_2010} as a tool to compare the internal structure of massive galaxies.
+Our main results are summarized below.